-HARMONY OF THE FOUR GOSPELS, in Greek.
-According to the Text of Hahn.
-By Edward Robinson, D. D., LL.
+- HARMONY OF THE FOUR GOSPELS, in Greek.
+By ED-WARD ROBINSON, D. D., LL.
 D., Professor of Biblical Literature in the Union Theological Seminary, New York.
-With Notes.
 New Edition.
-Revised by M. B. Riddle, Professor in the Hartford Theological Seminary.
-8vo, \$2.00.

-HARMONY OF THE FOUR GOSPELS, in English.
+According to the Text of Tischendorf.
+Revised, and with Critical Notes, by M. B. RIDDLE, Professor in the Hartford Theological Seminary.
+8vo, \$2.00. - HARMONY OF THE FOUR GOSPELS, in English.
 According to the Common Version.
 With Notes.
-12mo, 75 cents.

-HARMONY OF THE FOUR GOSPELS, in English.
-According to the Common version.
+12mo, 75 cents. - HARMONY OF THE FOUR GOSPELS, in English.
+According to the Common Version.
 Newly arranged, with Explanatory Notes.
 Twenty-third and revised Edition, from new plates.
-With Foot-notes from the Revised Version of 1881, and Additional Notes by Professor M. B. RIDDLE, D. D. 8vo, \$1.50.

-BIBLICAL RESEARCHES IN PALESTINE.
+With Footnotes from the Revised Version of 1881, and Additional Notes by Professor M. B. RIDLE, D. D. 8vo, \$1.50. - BIBLICAL RESEARCHES IN PALESTINE.
 3 vols.
-8vo, with maps, \$10.00.
+8ve, with maps, \$10.00.
 Price of the maps alone, \$1.00.

-Dean Stanley said of these volumes: "They are amongst the very few books of modern literature of which I can truly say that I have read every word. . .
+Dean Stapley said of these volumes: "They are amongst the very few books of modern literature of which I can truly say that I have read every word...
 To that work I have felt that I and all students of Biblical literature owe a debt that can never be effaced."